All Episodes

 And we got Hawaiians, our fellow citizens out there in Hawaii, scared to death, and they're doing drills because of the short period of time it would take to fly a missile into Hawaii or into Guam.

-Because you're talking about radical ideologies married to nuclear weapons.
+We don't have any choice here because you're talking about radical ideologies married to nuclear weapons.

-It's a worst-case scenario.
+It's a worst case scenario.

-I don't think mutually assured destruction even factors in in a case like this, which worked during the Cold War.
+I don't think mutually assured destruction even factors in a case like this, which worked during the Cold War.

 Because I don't think Kim Jong-un gives a rip about dying.